ADLINK-IST/opensplice/src/api/dcps/docs/DCPS_QoS_Presentation.md

 -# Requested coherent_access is FALSE, or else both offered and requested coherent_access are TRUE.

 -# Requested ordered_access is FALSE, or else both offered and requested ordered _access are TRUE.

+For a DataWriter that is attached to a Publisher which has coherent-access set to TRUE and the access-scope set to TOPIC or GROUP there is a constraint on the HistoryQosPolicy.
+In that case the HistoryQosPolicy should be set to KEEP-ALL.
+This constraint is applied because for a DataWriter with a HistoryQosPolicy set to KEEP-LAST the samples in the DataWriter history may be overwritten by new samples which causes that the corresponding transaction will not become complete anymore because of the missing samples.